Stone Circle Press

 "Circle of Eight: Creating Magic for Your Place on Earth" by Jane Meredith

-"A Child of the System" Volume 1 & 2 by Lynn D. McLaughlin
+"A Child of the System" by Lynn D. McLaughlin

 "Radical Wholeness: The Embodied Present and the Ordinary Grace of Being" by Philip Shepherd